 In 1976, a privately held conglomerate named Cox Enterprises managed to acquire the Statesman when they purchased the Waco newspaper company.
 In 1987, the Statesman became a morning-only publication.
 21 years later, Cox Enterprises decided to put the Statesman up for sale along with most of its other newspaper holdings to pay down debt.
 However, after a year, Cox Enterprises pulled the paper off the market because of the lack of suitable offers.

 That is why the Statesman became a part of the subsidiary Cox Media Group and joined the company’s radio, television, as well as newspaper assets in 2008.
+Here are more information about the hit industries in Texas.

 In 2018, the Cox Media Group announced the sale of the Statesman to GateHouse Media.
 In April that same year, GateHouse Media said that they would make the Statesman the flagship of their expanding chain.
 In 2019, GateHouse Media Inc. merged with Gannett Company, and they decided to keep the Gannet name.